rogin/Snippets/Connect/Mirth.md

 * Set your response data type to RAW.
 That will force your response transformer code to always execute no matter what. (_joshm_ 7 Dec 2022)
 ** user's code to error after X send attempts was failing, needed this [to resolve](https://github.com/nextgenhealthcare/connect/discussions/4795).
 (29 Dec 2022)
+* Prefer destination queueing over source queueing as source queueing will take a performance hit on deployment with its message recovery. (forgot who provided this)

 ## Message searching tips